 - 1. Establishing and maintaining standard procedures to provide uniform implementation of the statewide AAH Program. - 2.
-Providing, maintaining, and updating a statewide network database containing all participant information and standard forms, agreements, correspondence letters, and recognition certificates for the AAH Program. - Developing, producing, updating, and distributing to the regions all public information on the AAH Program.
-This includes brochures, safety literature, safety videos, and the WSDOT Web site. - 4.
+Providing, maintaining, and updating a statewide network database containing all participant information and standard forms, agreements, correspondence letters, and recognition certificates for the AAH Program. - 3.
+Developing, producing, updating, and distributing to the regions all public information on the AAH Program.
+This includes the administration of the Adopt-a-Highway Tracking System (AAHTS), brochures, safety literature, safety videos, internal SharePoint site and the WSDOT public Web site. - 4.
 Maintaining records on all participating sponsored contractors including proof of insurance, and monthly reports. - 5.
 Assisting the regions in coordination of AAH partnerships throughout the state including litter control and enhancement efforts. - 6.
 Overseeing and commenting on all procedures and issues relating to the AAH Program, including review of all proposed agreements which include enhancement activities other than litter control prior to signature. - 7.
 Pay premiums or assessments required under the RCW 51.12.035 to secure medical aid benefits under Chapter 51.36 RCW for all volunteers participating in the Program. - 8.
 Oversee the recording of all agreement information and participant activity on the statewide AAH Database and updates.